-- Review performer information such as photos, resumes, voice tapes, videos, and union membership, in order to decide whom to audition for parts.
+- Review performer information, such as photos, resumes, voice tapes, videos, and union membership, to decide whom to audition for parts.

 - Select performers for roles or submit lists of suitable performers to producers or directors for final selection.

 - Audition and interview performers to match their attributes to specific roles or to increase the pool of available acting talent.

 - Maintain talent files that include information such as performers' specialties, past performances, and availability.

 - Prepare actors for auditions by providing scripts and information about roles and casting requirements.

 - Serve as liaisons between directors, actors, and agents.

 - Attend or view productions to maintain knowledge of available actors.